 In A Nutshell

-- If you want to remove both chloramines and chlorine from your shower, I recommend getting a handheld version of the Sonaki showerhead.
+- If you want to remove both chloramines and chlorine from your shower, I recommend a vitamin-C based shower filter, like the Sonaki In-Line Filter

 Why Filter Your Shower?